wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 </details>

 > Some updates on the blockchain are not associated with any transaction, they are performed at the block level.
 For example, updates of the block generator balance: 40% of transaction fee that is received by the generator of the current block and is associated with the transaction, and the 60% that the generator of the next block receives is associated only with the block.
 The block reward is also associated with the block only.

+> If the transaction fee is indicated in the sponsored asset, then Blockchain Updates returns, in addition to the sender's balance and block generator's balance updates, the sponsor's balance update: the sponsor receives the fee in the sponsored asset and pays the fee in WAVES.
+[More about sponsorship](/en/blockchain/waves-protocol/sponsored-fee)